-3 Talk with your health care provider
+3. Talk with your health care provider

-Tell your vaccine provider if the person getting the vaccine:
+Tell your vaccination provider if the person getting the vaccine:

-• Has had an allergic reaction after a previous dose of polio vaccine, or has any severe, life-threatening allergies.
+Has had an allergic reaction after a previous dose of polio vaccine, or has any severe, lifethreatening allergies

-In some cases, your health care provider may decide to postpone polio vaccination to a future visit.
+In some cases, your health care provider may decide to postpone polio vaccination until a future visit.